devoteamgcloud/fr-dgtl-vuejs-fastapi-template/README.md

 - **'maintainer'** has an informativ goal (not used in the template)

-- **'as_container'** allow you to dockerize local run and auto deploy on Cloud Run
+- **'as_container'** provide local dockerization and auto deploy on Cloud Run

 - **'gcloud_project'** is the GCP project ID on which the project will be deployed

-## Automate Cloud Run deployment
+## Deployment

-Create a Cloud Build trigger for each repository on you Google Cloud Project and specify the cloudbuild.yaml path
+Create a Cloud Build trigger for each repository on your Google Cloud Project and specify the cloudbuild.yaml path

-Deployment will then run automatically based on your conditions
+Deployment will start on Cloud Run based on your trigger conditions

-### TODO

-#### Back

-- Allow to choose either Firestore or SQL + use multi cookiecutter.json

-#### Both

-- Add access token to .env & check existence after project creation to call Github API & manage branches protections